jasonlamkk/docker-jenkins-pipeline/README.md

 * having multiple children nodes attached to the CI server
 * or what we will demonstrate today: docker-ize everything and keep your CI tool slim

 **Jenkins** is an open source CI server which offers a simple way to set up a continuous integration and continuous delivery environment for almost any combination of languages and source code repositories.
 For beginners, it may be easier to understand if you treat it as a task scheduler.
-Anyone with basic Linux bash script knowledge you only need to  bash command ___Maybe that sentence is not that clear...
-I think there is missing word in it___.
+You can migrate your daily works, such as *running unit tests*, *building software releases*, *copy files to servers*, to jenkins.

 **Docker** is a software that performs operating-system-level virtualisation, known as **containerization**.

 **Continuous Delivery Pipeline** in CI are automated processes for getting the software from source control through deployment to end users.
-**Jenkins Pipeline** is a newer suite of features in Jenkins to implement these pipelines in a single script file.
+**Jenkins Pipeline** <a name="pipeline"></a> is a newer suite of features in Jenkins to implement these pipelines in a single script file.
 You no longer need to set up a few different plugins to get through the while CI process.

 Using docker will bring you the following advantages:
 * separate complex and possible conflicting toolchains into straightforward virtual machines called **containers**.